On-Campus Student Organization Advisors

 - Be aware of the general financial condition of the organization and encourage the keeping of good and detailed financial records.

-- If a new advisor, acknowledge your willingness to serve through email to firstname.lastname@example.org
+- If a new Advisor, acknowledge your willingness to serve through email to email@example.com.

-- Inform Student Involvement when there is a change in the advisor's status, through email@example.com
+- Inform Student Involvement when there is a change in the Advisor's status, through firstname.lastname@example.org.

 - On-Campus Student Organization Advisors should be regularly on-campus while serving in the role, and should not be on any type of long-term leave or sabbatical.

 To provide additional support and training, Student Involvement offers resources, trainings, and orientation sessions for continuing or new On-Campus Student Organization Advisors.
-Trainings for Fall 2019 have passed however here is a video presentation of the content that was presented.

 If you are interested in learning more about offerings for On-Campus Student Organization Advisors, please contact us at email@example.com.

-General Liability and Property Damage Insurance, or Special Event Liability Insurance is required for all events determined to be outside of normal meeting room use.
+General Liability and Property Damage Insurance, or Special Event Liability Insurance, is required for all events determined to be outside of normal meeting room use.
 SJSU Event Services will provide information on insurance requirements.
 Proof of insurance is due to the appropriate office at least 30 days prior to the event date.
 For more information, visit Event Services.

 Liability of On-Campus Student Organization Advisors